Daniel Plan Journey - Get Started

 "Our analyses of current research show that the most important factor in somebody's function is their strength capacity,” says researcher Mark D. Peterson.
 “No matter what age an individual is, they can experience significant strength improvement with progressive resistance exercise even into the eighth and ninth decades of life.”

-In an article in the American Journal of Medicine, researches found that after an average of 18-20 weeks of progressive resistance training, an adult can add 2.42 pounds of lean muscle to their body mass and increases their overall strength by 25-30 percent.
+In an article in the American Journal of Medicine, researchers found that after an average of 18-20 weeks of progressive resistance training, an adult can add 2.42 pounds of lean muscle to their body mass and increase their overall strength by 25-30 percent.

 In addition, in a study published in the Archives of Internal Medicine, researchers confirmed that, “12 months of once-weekly or twice-weekly resistance training benefited the executive cognitive function of selective attention and conflict resolution among senior women.”